ttirtawi/indonesiabelajar-eks/task.md

 ### Create Kubernetes deployment

-1. Create Secret to store database details.
-We will use the template below:
+1. First we need to create Kubernetes Secret to store database details.
+We will use the template below, save it as `secret.yml` file:

 	```